samjones00/docs/docs/_documentation/servicestack-client-umd.md

 }
 ```

-The Request DTO is first validated with the above declarative rules and if it fails returns a structured error response which ss-utils uses to bind the validation errors to all the invalid field **class=help-block** (or **help-inline**) placeholders:
+The Request DTO is first validated with the above declarative rules and if it fails returns a structured error response which is used to bind the validation errors to all the invalid field **class=help-block** (or **help-inline**) placeholders:

 ![HTML Validation](https://raw.github.com/ServiceStack/EmailContacts/master/src/EmailContacts/Content/html-validation.png)